Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states the tool detects typosquat and lookalike/homoglyph domains for phishing, with a clear verb-resource pair.
-It distinguishes itself from sibling tools check_shadow_domains and discover_brand_domains.
+The description clearly states the tool detects active typosquat and lookalike/homoglyph domains that impersonate a brand, with specific examples of character-substitution and visual-confusion.
+It explicitly distinguishes from siblings check_shadow_domains and discover_brand_domains, meeting the high bar.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.